-Becky and her staff’s mastery of Livescan inkless technology gave Fingerprinting Express a competitive advantage over law-enforcement agencies.
+Becky and her staff’s mastery of Livescan inkless technology, with superior customer service, gave Fingerprinting Express a competitive advantage over law-enforcement agencies.
 Livescan takes a high-quality print by scanning all fingers, palm down, to create a digital image that can be transmitted electronically to state law-enforcement agencies as well as the FBI, who run the prints through their databases.
 Livescan allows Fingerprinting Express to avoid the mess and potential miscues involved with old-fashioned ink, which can easily blob and smear.
 Livescan reduces the rejection rate to under 5 percent.
-(Fingerprinting Express has lowered the rate to less than 1 percent.)
-Results of prints, checked against criminal databases, arrive within one to 15 days, instead of the six to 16 weeks it takes to process manual hard fingerprint cards.
+(Fingerprinting Express has lowered the rate to less than 0.02 percent.
+The industry average is 1%) Results of prints, checked against criminal databases, arrive within one to 15 days, instead of the six to 16 weeks it takes to process manual hard fingerprint cards.

 Becky enjoyed three other advantages over her law-enforcement and mom-and-pop competitors: 1) She emphasized excellent customer service; 2) She provided easy one-stop shopping by adding an on-staff notary public and passport photography to her services; 3) She trained her staff to be proficient with the Livescan equipment.
 The technology companies that produce the Livescan hardware and software don’t provide in-depth training to the businesses in which they place the equipment.

-Then came Becky’s husband’s illness — forcing her to recruit Monica and Dave to take over Fingerprinting Express in 2012.
+An unexpected illness in the family took Becky’s attention — forcing her to recruit Monica and Dave to take over Fingerprinting Express in 2012.

 Revamping, upgrading — and discovering a huge market

 With Monica taking the reins as CEO and president, and Dave consulting, the couple set about getting Fingerprinting Express in shape to sell.
 Monica installed a computer system to replace manual paperwork of records — and set about streamlining the bookkeeping and improving employee training and procedures.
-She implemented a “Culture to Care” atmosphere by which employees adhere to core fundamentals that require treating customers with hospitality, gratitude and complete professionalism — respecting their privacy and needs, and striving to serve their best interests at all times.
+She implemented a “Culture To Care™” atmosphere by which employees adhere to core fundamentals that require treating customers with hospitality, gratitude and complete professionalism — respecting their privacy and needs and striving to serve their best interests at all times.

 Monica also pursued grassroots marketing, contacting human-resources departments at major area employers to let them know about Fingerprinting Express.
 She boosted the business’s online presence.
 When the store began receiving phone calls from people across the country who found Fingerprinting Express through web search engines and wanted to know where to find a nearby outlet, Monica and Dave realized what an enormous market loomed for a state-of-the-art, brick-and-mortar fingerprinting facility.